Gravity Club Rules For Quad Bikes Events 2020 SEASON

 All riders must wear full motocross kit, consisting of properly constructed race trousers, long sleeve shirts and gloves.
 Boots must be calf length motocross style.
 Goggles are to be worn at the start of the race and we recommend wearing them throughout the race.
 Helmets must be in good condition, of ACU gold label standard with a securely fixed strap.

-We recommend you wear body armour and a kidney belt
+We recommend you wear body armour, neck brace and a kidney belt

-All machines must have lanyard/kill switch this is to be used and officials will check whilst in the line up.
+All quads must have lanyard/kill switch this is to be used and officials will check whilst in the line up.

-Number Boards MUST be fitted in Accordance with the rules from IOPD, It is to our benefit that we are able to see these at all times in case of incidents or accidents on the track.
-It is also a benefit for the clubs time keeper should there be any problems with the transponder timing system.
+Number Boards MUST be fitted in Accordance with the rules from IOPD.
+It is to everyone’s benefit that Gravity are able to see these at all times in case of incidents or accidents on the track.
+It is also of benefit for the clubs time keeper should there be any problems with the transponder timing system.

 All riders must display an upright fin type board of the correct colour with their rider number clearly visible from both sides, any riders with the incorrect number board colours ,numbers or flat boards displayed will be asked to start at the back of the starting groups.